Same-sex marriage in Maryland: Demographics and marriage statistics

 Data from the 2000 U.S. census showed that 11,243 same-sex couples were living in Maryland.
 By 2005, this had increased to more than 15,600 couples, likely attributed to same-sex couples' growing willingness to disclose their partnerships on government surveys.
 Same-sex couples lived in all counties of the state and constituted 1.0% of coupled households and 0.6% of all households in the state.
 Most couples lived in Baltimore, Montgomery County, and Prince George's County.
 Same-sex partners in Maryland were on average younger than opposite-sex partners, and more likely to be employed.
 However, the average household income of same-sex couples was lower than different-sex couples, and same-sex couples were also far less likely to own a home than opposite-sex partners.
 21% of same-sex couples in Maryland were raising children under the age of 18, with an estimated 5,900 children living in households headed by same-sex couples in 2005.

 40,456 marriages were performed in Maryland in 2013, an increase of 23% from the year prior thought to be largely attributed to the legalization of same-sex marriage on January 1.
 The state had not recorded such a significant increase in the number of marriages since 1970.

+The 2020 U.S. census showed that there were 12,969 married same-sex couple households (5,427 male couples and 7,542 female couples) and 8,488 unmarried same-sex couple households in Maryland.